Care Guide

 If you are performing activities such as rock climbing where your ring can get knocked repeatedly, we recommend to pocket the ring.

-SILVER CORE RINGS/SILVER RINGS
+SILVER RINGS/SILVER CORE RINGS

-The silver we use in these rings contains germanium which is superior to sterling silver in tarnish resistance and durability.
+The silver we use in our rings contains germanium which is superior to sterling silver in tarnish resistance and durability.
 If you start to notice any tarnish appearing on your silver ring, lightly polish with a jewelry polishing cloth to bring back shine and take away oxidation.

 Avoid saltwater and showering with your silver jewelry as this can accelerate the tarnishing process.